Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 ```
 ROBOFLOW_API_KEY=<your copied key from previous steps>
 PREFECT_CLOUD_API_KEY=<your copied key from previous steps>
+FIREBASE_PROJECT_NAME=<your copied value from previous steps>
-FIREBASE_STORAGE_BUCKET=<your copied key from previous steps>
+FIREBASE_STORAGE_BUCKET=<your copied name from previous steps>
 ```
+In case you notice the PROJECT_NAME and STORAGE_BUCKET are the same in your scenario.
+I just make them 2 separate variables because sometimes if you create multiple storage buckets or delete some you may end up with different IDs, so just in case you don't have a clean installation, or Firebase decides to change the default naming in the future or you rename the bucket.

+3. Because we have all the configuration code in Makefiles, you may need first to ensure make is installed `sudo apt update && sudo apt install make`.

-3. `cd` to the project and call `make setup` to run the Makefile script that sets everyting up.
-This process make take several minutes are we are configuring everything we need for development + flutter and python requirements.
+4. `cd` to the project and call `make setup` to run the Makefile script that sets everyting up.
+This process may take several minutes are we are configuring everything we need for development + flutter and python requirements.
+Please be patient, as there are several packages, SDKs, and libraries that have to be installed and time can vary depending on network connection.

-If it crashes or run multiple times the `make setup` it may break some dependencies.
+If it crashes or you run multiple times the `make setup` it may break some dependencies.
 In case it fails, it is recommended to go through the individual steps to troubleshot.
-(In a clean installation of the OS should not give problems, so that's why it is advisable to try the project inside a container or WSL.
+In a clean installation of the OS should not give problems, so that's why it is advisable to try the project inside a container or WSL.
+The `make setup` prints a "_[WELDSPOT] SETUP FINISHED SUCCESSFULLY_" message at the end (you can look for the last console message that starts with "[WELDSPOT]" and look through the Makefile to find where it stopped prematurelly).
+Sometimes this could be caused because of network problems as the script requires to download some packages from Internet.

-The Makefile setup instruction runs several steps you can check by opening the file:
+The Makefile `setup` instruction runs several steps, which you can check by opening the file:
 * `dependencies_main`: Ensures python and pre-commit are installed in Linux, for development purposes.
 * `dependencies_client`: Ensures packages required by flutter and android development are installed.
 * `dependencies_flutter`: Installs flutter and android sdk.